01-edu/public/subjects/ascii-art/ascii-art-reverse.audit.en.md

 `ABCDEFGHIJKLMNOPQRSTUVWXYZ`
 ###### Does it display the value above?

+##### Try passing to the reverse flag a file containing a graphical representation in ASCII of a random string with lower and upper case letters.
+###### Does it display the expected result?

+##### Try passing to the reverse flag a file containing a graphical representation in ASCII of a random string with lower case letters, numbers and spaces.
+###### Does it display the expected result?

+##### Try passing to the reverse flag a file containing a graphical representation in ASCII of a random string with special characters.
+###### Does it display the expected result?

+##### Try passing to the reverse flag a file containing a graphical representation in ASCII of a random string with lower, upper case, spaces and numbers letters.
+###### Does it display the expected result?

 #### Basic

 ###### +Does the project runs quickly and effectively?
 (Favoring recursive, no unnecessary data requests, etc)